aknackiron/testdroid-documentation/testdroid-cloud-integration/api/examples/index.md

 **note:**
    Swagger is available **only for enterprise** customers with administrator priviledges.
 Swagger is a tool which allows browsing and test a REST API in real-time.

-[Open Swagger](https://cloud.testdroid.com/swagger) in your Testdroid Enterprise setup.
+[Open Swagger](https://cloud.testdroid.com/swagger) in your Bitbar Testing Enterprise setup.

 # Authorization

 The best authentication method is to identify user using the *apiKey* approach.
-An [apiKey](https://en.wikipedia.org/wiki/Application_programming_interface_key) is a secret token that is available from Testdroid Cloud from under *My Account* link.
+An [apiKey](https://en.wikipedia.org/wiki/Application_programming_interface_key) is a secret token that is available from Bitbar Testing from under *My Account* link.
 If needed the apiKey token can also be re-generate to invalidate old scripts.

 ```